d2l-ai/d2l-vi/chapter_computational-performance/async-computation_vn.md

 <!--
-A slightly simplified interaction between the Python front-end thread and the C++ back-end thread can be summarized as follows:
+A slightly simplified interaction between the Python frontend thread and the C++ backend thread can be summarized as follows:
 -->

 Ta có thể tóm tắt đơn giản sự tương tác giữa luồng front-end Python và luồng back-end C++ như sau:

 <!--
-1. The front-end orders the back-end to insert the calculation task `y = x + 1` into the queue.
+1. The frontend orders the backend to insert the calculation task `y = x + 1` into the queue.
-2. The back-end then receives the computation tasks from the queue and performs the actual computations.
+2. The backend then receives the computation tasks from the queue and performs the actual computations.
-3. The back-end then returns the computation results to the front-end.
+3. The backend then returns the computation results to the frontend.
 -->

 1. Front-end ra lệnh cho back-end đưa tác vụ tính `y = x + 1` vào hàng đợi.